tytydraco/yessleep/out/Theres_something_very_wrong_about_the_woman_under_the_bridge.md

 He stopped moving instantly, but I fired again.
 And again.
 I lost count - each shot was louder than the last, splitting through the silence in the dark.
 I kept firing after it stopped being self defence, consequences be damned.

 It took me a few seconds to catch my breath after the last shot.
-Then I rushed back into the water.
+Then I rushed back towards the water.

 By the time I got back to her, she wasn’t responsive.